Hockney close to home with Yorkshire landscape show

 The influence of past masters like Vincent Van Gogh are clear to see in some works, and he dedicates an entire room to 17th century French artist Claude Lorrain's "The Sermon on the Mount" which he saw in New York in 2009.

-He was so fascinated by its spatial effects that he made his own, monumental version, which again injects bright colors to the biblical scene.
+He was so fascinated by its spatial effects that he made his own, monumental version, which again injects bright colours to the biblical scene.

 The run-up to the exhibition was briefly overshadowed by remarks Hockney made that were portrayed as a swipe at fellow British artist Damien Hirst for not painting his own canvases.